-The syndicate's appetite for catastrophe exposure has not changed from that adopted in previous years and the risk metrics for major US perils is expected to remain consistent with previous years at a whole account level.
-The syndicate will continue to have the benefit of the comprehensive reinsurance programme purchased by Syndicate 2121, the 2020 structure of which has been slightly enhanced from that placed for 2019.
+The syndicate's appetite for catastrophe exposure has not changed from that adopted in previous years and the risk metrics for major US perils are expected to remain consistent with previous years at a whole account level.
+The syndicate will continue to benefit from the comprehensive reinsurance programme purchased by Syndicate 2121, the 2021 structure of which has been slightly enhanced from that purchased for 2020.